 “It’s a big relief going into my senior season,” Harmon told 247Sports.
 “Just focusing on these last few months I have in high school and this last season, keeping a straight focus on that, working on getting back to state and actually bringing it home.”

-He still plans to take official visits in the fall, but for now, the Texas A&M Aggies landed a big-time commitment from Denton, Texas.
+He still plans to take official visits in the fall, but for now, the Texas A&M Aggies are awaiting the big-time commitment from Denton, Texas.